microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

   > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).**

+## Automation Flow

+For you to get familiar with the automation and deployment flow, below is an explanation.

 1. User is editing the ARM templates parameters file (1-time edit).
 These parameters values are being used throughout the deployment.
 Two separate files are provided, one per resource group.

 2. User creates two resource groups in two different regions: